louiseeasterbrook/poemWebsite/README.md

 ### Website Front End

-The front end web application will be written using React and supports the following functionality.
+The front end web application is React and supports the following functionality.

 The front page displays a list of poem previews showing the first few lines of each poem.
 The poems displayed are those that are most highly rated (most votes).